Application Instructions for Principal Licensure Certificate

 Applicants who present satisfactory evidence of their ability to perform at the graduate level are admitted to this graduate certificate program.
 Cedarville University does not discriminate on the basis of race, color, national origin, sex, or disability.

-The graduate admissions committee and director of graduate admissions review the qualifications of each Principal Licensure program applicant on an individual basis:
+The school of education graduate program chair and the director of graduate admissions review the qualifications of each Principal Licensure program applicant on an individual basis.

 Application Review Documents

-- Church Leader — Have a leader at your church who is familiar with your testimony and spiritual development complete and return this form.
+- Church Leader Recommendation [online] [pdf] — Have a pastor or other church leader within the church you attend who is familiar with your testimony and spiritual development complete this form.
+The recommender must have known you for at least six months and must not be related to you.

 - Writing Sample (within the application) — Provide an essay of your testimony of faith along with your educational and professional goals: